shotgunsoftware/developer.shotgunsoftware.com/docs/en/quick-answers/developing/toolkit-core-event-daemon.md

     # We can reuse the already import sgtk API to bootstrap the next
     ...

-{% include info title="Note" content="Centralized configs can be bootstrapped as well, so you don't need a different method if you're using a mix" %}
+{% include info title="Note" content="Centralized configs can be bootstrapped as well, so you don't need a different method if you're using a mix." %}

-{% include warning title="Warning" content="Bootstrapping a config can be slow, as the process need to ensure that the config is cached locally and that all the dependencies are downloaded.
-Bootstrapping in an event daemon plugin could severely affect performance.
-One potential approach would be to spawn off separate python instances for each project bootstrap that you can communicate and send commands to from the plugins.
-This will avoid needing to re-bootstrap a project each time its needed." %}